Indulge in the Ultimate Sunday Lunch in Malta : 11Top Restaurant Picks

 They tell us that you can enjoy a Sunday lunch feast bursting with flavour but do check in advance that the buffet is available as currently it is only available in winter.

-Take a Specialist Food Tour in Malta
+Take a Food Tour in Malta

 Wherever we travel in the world we either like to take a great food or wine tasting tour or even a cookery class.
 We find we learn so much about the spirit and heart of a country this way; and we get to enjoy some fabulous food!